spvriend/hawpy/README.md

 - *Command to plot T-scan.
 - *Command to fix theta scan relative to H, K, or L. (Switch x-axis)
 - *Command to order scans by T. (For vertical scan stack.)
-- *Commands to format graphs in specific ways.
+- *Commands to format graphs in predetermined ways.
 - *Command to subtract background noise from graph.
 - *Command to subtract hidden polynomial noise from graph.
 - *Command to perform Lorentzian fit to graph.